-Over the past five years, the Social Sciences and Humanities Research Council (SSHRC) has advanced the contributions of world-class research in the social sciences and humanities to meet Canada's long-term challenges and promote new opportunities for Canadians.
-A strong research ecosystem is vital to improving our communities, our economy, our cultural fabric, and the overall quality of life in this country.
+The Social Sciences and Humanities Research Council (SSHRC) supports worldclass research in the social sciences and humanities to advance knowledge and understanding in order to meet Canada's current and future challenges and promote new opportunities for Canadians.
+A strong research ecosystem is vital to improving our communities, our economy, our cultural fabric, our understanding of ourselves, and the overall quality of life in this country.